dragonflydb/dragonfly/README.md

 ## FAQ

 1. Did you really rewrote all from scratch?<br>
-   <em>We reused Redis low-level data-structures like quicklist, listpack, zset etc. It's about 13K
+   <em>There are more than 50K lines of code for networking, server code, memory managment and more written from scrach.
-   lines of code.
-We rewrote everything else including networking stack, server code, rdb serialization and many other components.</em>
+   Out of which ~13K lines of code are a reuse of Redis low-level data-structures like quicklist, listpack, zset etc.. </em>
-2. Is your license open-source?<br>
+2. What is the license model of Dragonfly?
+Is it an open source?<br>
-   <em>We released the code under source-available license which is more permissive than
+   <em>Dragonfly is released under source-available license which is more permissive than
        AGPL-like licenses.
 Basically it says, the software is free to use and free to change as long as you do not provide paying support or managed services for this software.
        We followed the trend of other technological companies